 The results showed the OTC group to be less satisfied with their devices and less likely to purchase them after the study concluded.
 A little over half the OTC participants were likely to purchase the hearing aids after the trial versus 81 percent in the hearing care specialist group.
 However, satisfaction increased greatly for participants in the OTC group who opted to see a hearing care specialist for a four-week follow-up period after the main trial.
 More of them also chose to purchase their hearing aids after the four weeks even though they initially said they would not purchase them.

 The health community would rather see people with mild hearing loss using OTC devices than nothing at all.
-However, this study helps prove that they are not a replacement for the expertise of a hearing care specialist.
+However, this study helps to prove that they are not a replacement for the expertise of a hearing care specialist.

 When you first see those OTC hearing aids and wonder if they’re worth it, don’t let your wallet, or self-perception, determine your hearing needs.